kruttaras/pvm/README.markdown

 ## Credits

 Credit should go, where the credit is due.
 This script is a fork of the excellent Node Version Manager, created by Tim Casswell and Matthew Ranney.
-NVM is available here: https://github.com/creationix/nvm.git
+NVM is available here: https://github.com/creationix/nvm.git.
+Latest changes will be pulled in, whenever it is feasible.
+Due to different code formatting and preferences this might turn out to be too hard in the long run.

 ## Installation